reelyactive/raddec-filter/README.md

 ### acceptedEvents

 Index list (array) of events to accept.
+See the [raddec event types](https://github.com/reelyactive/raddec/#event-types) for details.
 A filtered raddec must include _at least one_ of these events to pass.
 For example, to only allow raddecs that correspond with appearance or displacement events to pass:

 ```javascript
 let acceptedEvents = [ Raddec.events.APPEARANCE, Raddec.events.DISPLACEMENT ];